nasuni-labs/nasuni-api-utilities/README.md

 #### Step 3 - Update Share Permissions (optional)
 All share properties, including share permissions, can be set upon share creation.
 If you choose to implement share permissions during a bulk process, we recommend using a multi-step process with verification at each step since share permissions are very complex to implement.
 Note: While Nasuni supports share permissions, Nasuni recommends exclusively using NTFS permissions where possible.
 In most use cases, share permissions are not necessary.
 Our Permissions Best Practices Guide has more information about NTFS and Share permissions usage.

-Reads share information from a CSV file (starting from the step 2 export is recommended) and use the input to update share permissions for each share.
+Reads share information from a CSV file (starting from step 2 export is recommended) and uses the input to update share permissions for each share.
 If more than one user or group is present for a share permissions element, separate them with semicolons.
 Domain group or usernames should use this format: DOMAIN\sAMAccountName.\
 **Required Inputs**:  hostname, tokenFile, csvPath\
 **CSV Contents**: shareid,volume_guid,volume_name,filer_serial_number,filer_name,share_name,path,comment,readonly,browseable,authAuthall,authRo_users,authRw_users,authDeny_users,authRo_groups,authRw_groups,authDeny_groups\
 The filer_name, volume_name, share_name, path, comments, readonyy, and browseable columns are ignored during import but must be present.\
 **Name**: UpdateSharePermissions.ps1, UpdateSharePermissions-Sample.csv

 ### Set All Shares on an Edge Appliance to Read Only
-This script uses the NMC API to list all shares for an Edge Appliance and update the share properties for each share so that the shares are set to Read Only.
+This script uses the NMC API to list all shares for an Edge Appliance and update the share properties for each share to set the shares to Read Only.
 This was originally developed to assist with quiescing all shares on a specific Edge Appliance to assist with data migration. \
 **Required Inputs**: NMC hostname, username, password, Filer Serial\
 **Compatibility**: Nasuni 8.0 or higher required\
 **Known Issues**: none\
 **Name**: SetFilerSharesToReadOnly.ps1

 ### Enable Previous Versions for all Shares
-This script uses the NMC API to list all shares, check to see if previous versions is enabled, and update the share properties for each share without previous versions support so that previous versions support is enabled.
+This script uses the NMC API to list all shares, check to see if previous versions are enabled, and update the share properties for each share without previous versions support so that previous versions support is enabled.
 It can also be used to disable previous versions support for all shares.
-There is a 1.1 second pause after updating each share in order to avoid NMC throttling.
-Based on the pause, the script could take 1110 seconds to complete for 1000 shares this list by default.
+There is a 1.1-second pause after updating each share to avoid NMC throttling.
+Based on the pause, the script could take 1110 seconds to complete for 1000 shares.
 Also, 1100 seconds only reflects the time the script will take to execute--the NMC could take considerably longer to contact each Edge Appliance and update share properties.\
 **Required Inputs**: NMC hostname, username, password, PreviousVersions (True/False)\
 **Compatibility**: Nasuni 8.0 or higher required\
 **Known Issues**: none\
 **Name**: EnablePreviousVersionsForAllShares.ps1

 ### Set block files for all shares on an Edge Appliance
-This script uses the NMC API to list all shares for an Edge Appliance and update the share properties for each share to match the supplied value for block files.
+This script uses the NMC API to list all shares for an Edge Appliance and update each share's properties to match the supplied value for block files.
 The list of blocked files should be comma-separated.\
 **Required Inputs**: NMC hostname, username, password, FilerSerial, BlockFiles\
 **Compatibility**: Nasuni 8.0 or higher required\
 **Known Issues**: none\